Baaizeed-Ahmed/SQA-Assignment-1/README.md

    - **Challenge**: Achieving comprehensive test coverage.
    - **Solution**: Developed unit and integration tests covering happy paths and edge cases.

+4. **Branch Management and Conflicts**:
+   - **Challenge**: Conflicts arose when updating branches with the main branch.
+   - **Solution**: Improved communication on push schedules and frequently committed and pulled updates to minimize conflicts.
+Received guidance from Josh which streamlined the conflict resolution process.

+5. **Pipeline Errors**:
+   - **Challenge**: Repeated errors in the CI/CD pipeline.
+   - **Solution**: Researched the error online, with a Stack Overflow solution providing the fix needed to stabilize the pipeline.

 ## Evidence for Marking Criteria

 ### Feature Implementation

+Thorough implementation of user authentication and blog management features, with robust CRUD operations and additional sorting and searching functionalities.

 1. **User Authentication**:
    - **Code**: [`userController.js`](./userController.js), [`ensureAuth.js`](./ensureAuth.js).